Ladder99/ladder99/pipeline/README.md

-# Services
+# Pipeline

 These services define the Ladder99 pipeline.

-More services are in the `future` folder.
+This is a work in progress.